Allergies in Children

 - Low blood pressure during a severe reaction

-What causes allergies in children?
+What causes allergies in a child?

 Although many things could trigger allergic reactions, the most common triggers or allergens are: